marvinlenk/scryfall_downloader/README.md

 If the request yields only one card, the card is automatically downloaded.
 This is especially usefull when providing a specific set and/or collector number.

+If the requested card can not be found, it will automatically try again with a non-strict search.
+This means, that when searching for *Command*, it will give all cards with *Command* in the name, since there is no card exactly called *Command*.

 **Basic** lands will take a longer time to preview due to the large number of pictures.